 The following system requirements must be met to utilize the features of the eFiling System:

-Internet Access through an ISP (i.e. dail-up, ISDN, cable modem, etc.) or LAN
+Internet Access through an ISP (i.e. dial-up, ISDN, cable modem, etc.) or LAN

 Microsoft Internet Explorer 4.0 or Netscape Navigator 4.5 (For best results, MS IE 5.0 or Netscape 6.0 or above are recommended)